conan-io/docs/examples/tools/google/bazeltoolchain/build_simple_bazel_project.rst

     tutorial.
 So we highly recommend reading it before trying out this one.

-We'll use Bazel as build system and helper tool in this case, so you should get it installed before going forward with this example.
+We'll use Bazel as the build system and helper tool in this case, so you should get it installed before going forward with this example.
 See `how to install Bazel <https://bazel.build/install>`_.

 Please, at first, clone the sources to recreate this project, you can find them in the